 There are several categories that shock can be classified into depending on the underlying cause.
 Knowing the different types can help identify potential triggers and address them effectively:

 Cardiogenic Shock: Results from cardiac disorders that compromise the heart’s ability to pump effectively.
-A heart attack damaging the heart muscle or heart valve issues can lead to cardiogenic shock.
+A heart attack or heart failure, damaging the heart muscle or heart valve issues, can lead to cardiogenic shock.

 Septic Shock: Triggered by a severe infection (sepsis) in the body that overwhelms the circulatory system.
 Toxins released due to infection cause blood pressure to drop dramatically.